mratsim/constantine/README.md

 ### From Nim

-You can install the developement version of the library through nimble with the following command
+You can install the development version of the library through nimble with the following command
 ```
 nimble install https://github.com/mratsim/constantine@#master
 ```